matty-jones/shallow-fake/README.md

 ```
 This is useful if you encounter CUDA/cuDNN issues and want to use CPU without editing the config file.

-**XTTS Teacher Integration**: The `build-synth` command automatically starts an XTTS v2 teacher service (if configured) to generate high-quality synthetic voice data.
+**Teacher Model Integration**: The `build-synth` command automatically starts a teacher model service (if configured) to generate high-quality synthetic voice data.
 The service:
 - Uses reference audio from your cleaned real dataset (`datasets/<project_name>/real_clean/wavs`)
 - Starts automatically when `build-synth` runs
 - Stops automatically after synthetic data generation completes